-The initial Board of the IPFD is comprised of individuals with respected international reputations, who represent a broad array of stakeholders in dog health, well-being and welfare and who comprise a range of backgrounds and abilities that are needed by this new organization.
-They sit on the Board, not as representatives of their home organizations (Founding Partners), per se, but as individuals with commitment to the mission, vision and goals of the IPFD.
-Further, we have included an independent member of the Board who has no formal affiliation with the Founding Partners.
+The Board of the IPFD is comprised of individuals with respected international reputations, who represent a broad array of stakeholders in dog health, well-being and welfare and who comprise a range of backgrounds and abilities that are needed by this new organization.
+They sit on the Board, not as representatives of their home organizations, per se, but as individuals with commitment to the mission, vision and goals of the IPFD.